Michal-St/phalcon-schedule/README.md

     define('APP_ENVIROMENT', getenv('AppEnviroment'));
 ```

-or if you don't have set enviroment in VirtualHost
+or if your enviroment in VirtualHost is not set:

 ```php
     define('APP_ENVIROMENT', 'development');